How to Tell the Difference Between Fake Online Casinos: A Security Guide

 Payment delays without explanation;

-4. Absence or forgery of a user agreement
+4. Missing or forged user agreement

 Fake sites can:

-- place the generated templates without details;
+- place generated templates without details;

 - do not specify a legal entity.